vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

 RFCXXXX {{!I-D.draft-ietf-netconf-https-notif-15}} introduces a framework for the transfer of YANG notifications over HTTPS using JSON and XML encoding schemes.
 This document extends RFCXXXX {{!I-D.draft-ietf-netconf-https-notif-15}} by introducing CBOR encoding for event notifications over HTTPS in addition to the existing encoding schemes.

 In RFCXXXX, the capabilities HTTP-target resource allows a publisher to retrieve supported encoding formats via a GET request, while the relay-notification resource enables the publisher to send YANG notifications via POST requests.
 These requests and responses use different content types based on the selected encoding scheme.

 CBOR offers a more efficient and compact representation of YANG notifications.

-Examples of the GET and POST request and reply encoded in CBOR are also provided in this document.
+This document provides description and examples of the GET and POST request and reply encoded in CBOR

 # Conventions and Definitions